Spardevs/aurora-trip/app/src/main/java/br/com/ticpass/pos/queue/README.md

 In summary:
 - `ProcessingResult.Retry`: "I (the processor) need to try again automatically"
-- `ErrorHandlingAction.RETRY_IMMEDIATELY`: "The user wants to retry the failed processor right now"
+- `ErrorHandlingAction.RETRY`: "The user wants to retry the failed processor right now"
-- `ErrorHandlingAction.RETRY_LATER`: "The user wants to move this item to the end of the queue and try again later"
+- `ErrorHandlingAction.SKIP`: "The user wants to move this item to the end of the queue and try again later"

 This separation allows for both automatic retries by the processor and user-directed retries after failures, providing flexibility in handling different error scenarios.